-On vehicles with automatic transmission, even if you turn off the overdrive switch with the cruise control on, engine braking will not be applied because the cruise control is not cancelled.
+Even if you turn off the overdrive switch, with the cruise control on, engine braking will not be applied because the cruise control is not cancelled.
 To decrease the vehicle speed, reset to a slower speed with the cruise control lever or depress the brake pedal.
 If you use the brake pedal, cruise control is cancelled.